Oatmeal Pancakes – soft, fluffy, light, sweet, and wholesomely healthy!

 This is what I did last weekend, driving over for an early family celebration since I’ll be out of town on my actual birthday this year.
 The weekend began with Saturday morning oatmeal pancakes, homemade by my mom who got up extra early on her day off just because she knows I don’t sleep late.
 It was nice to have someone else make me breakfast for a change, and the oatmeal pancakes were seriously delicious!

-These hearty and healthy oatmeal pancakes really fill you up.
-Plus, you can freeze any leftover pancakes for another day.
+These hearty and healthy oatmeal pancakes can be vegan and gluten-free, and you can even make them the night before or freeze any leftover pancakes for another day.

 That is… on the rare chance there actually are any leftovers!